Beyond Style: A Homeowner’s Guide to Garage Door Material

 • Inspect your existing structure: The carport’s structure needs to be sturdy and damage-free to serve as a viable base for your new garage.
 Check for damage from weather, termites and rotting, and make sure the structure isn’t leaning or wobbling.
 Some components of your carport may need to be upgraded or replaced.

 • Consider wall materials: The garage walls are one of the most important features you’ll be adding to your new space, so consider what materials would best suit your needs.
 Metal siding, concrete blocks and faux stone or brick are all potential options.
-When choosing an exterior finish for the new garage, you can try to match the exterior of your home as much as possible.
+When choosing a garage exterior finish for the new door, you can try to match the exterior of your home as much as possible.
 You may also need to factor in the cost of insulation, window installation, and electrical wiring for lighting and automatic doors.

 Trust Cornwell Door Service for Your Garage and Carport Needs